Complexity of the usual torus action on Kazhdan-Lusztig varieties: Torus action on matrix Schubert varieties

 We observe that $\overline{X_w}=Y_w\times \CC^7$, where $Y_w$ is the hypersurface defined by the ideal In particular, $\dim(Y_w) = 7$. \end{ex}

-\begin{rem} The matrix Schubert varieties appearing in \cite{escobarmeszaros,portakal2} are defined using a $(B_{-} \times B)$-action on $\CC^{n\times n}$ where $B_{-}$ is the group of lower diagonal matrices.
+\begin{rem} The matrix Schubert varieties appearing in \cite{escobarmeszaros,portakal2} are defined using a $(B_{-} \times B)$-action on $\CC^{n\times n}$ where $B_{-}$ is the group of lower triangular matrices of size $n\times n$.
 This changes the conventions, e.g.\ one imposes north-west rank conditions instead of south-west rank conditions.
 We can translate from the conventions of this paper into theirs by reflecting the matrices horizontally, i.e.\ $w\mapsto w_0w$ where $w_0$ is the longest permutation. \end{rem}